legendoscar/LaravelBlogAPI/README.md

 ## Requirements

 - PHP 8.1 or higher
+- Laravel 10 or higher
 - Composer
 - MySQL or any other supported database

 ## Installation
 1. Clone the repository:
     git clone https://github.com/legendoscar/LaravelBlogAPI.git

-    cd LaravelBlogAPI
+2. cd LaravelBlogAPI

-2. Install the dependencies:
+3. Install the dependencies:
     composer install

-3. Copy the .env.example file to .env and configure your database and other environment settings: cp .env.example .env
+4. Copy the .env.example file to .env and configure your database and other environment settings: cp .env.example .env

-4. Generate the application key: php artisan key:generate
+5. Generate the application key: php artisan key:generate

-5. Run the database migrations and seeders: php artisan migrate --seed
+6. Run the database migrations and seeders: php artisan migrate --seed

-6. Serve the application:
+7. Serve the application:
     php artisan serve --port=1600